 - is reporting the sidelink UE capability information of the associated peer UE for unicast communication,

-- is reporting the RLC mode information of the sidelink data radio bearer(s) received from the associated peer UE for unicast communication.
+- is reporting the RLC mode information of the sidelink data radio bearer(s) received from the associated peer UE for unicast communication,

+- is reporting sidelink DRX configuration received from a peer UE for NR sidelink unicast communication,

+- is reporting sidelink DRX assistance information received from a peer UE for NR sidelink unicast communication.

 5.8.3.2 Initiation

 A UE capable of NR sidelink communication that is in RRC_CONNECTED may initiate the procedure to indicate it is (interested in) receiving or transmitting NR sidelink communication in several cases including upon successful connection establishment or resuming, upon change of interest, upon changing QoS profiles, upon receiving UECapabilityInformationSidelink from the associated peer UE, upon RLC mode information updated from the associated peer UE or upon change to a PCell providing SIB12 including sl-ConfigCommonNR.
 A UE capable of NR sidelink communication may initiate the procedure to request assignment of dedicated sidelink DRB configuration and transmission resources for NR sidelink communication transmission.
 A UE capable of NR sidelink communication may initiate the procedure to report to the network that a sidelink radio link failure or sidelink RRC reconfiguration failure has been declared.
+A UE capable of NR sidelink communication that is in RRC_CONNECTED may initiate the procedure to report the sidelink DRX configuration received from a peer UE for NR sidelink unicast communication, upon accepting the sidelink DRX configuration from the peer UE.
+A UE capable of NR sidelink communication that is in RRC_CONNECTED may initiate the procedure to report the sidelink assistance information received from a peer UE for NR sidelink unicast communication, upon receiving sidelink DRX assistance information from the peer UE.

 Upon initiating this procedure, the UE shall: